How to Improve Order Fulfillment Processes: 3 Tactics to Boost Pick Speed

-Even when the time spent traveling across the warehouse is reduced, and search time has been optimized with a strong organizational system, time can still be wasted.
+Even when the time spent traveling across the warehouse is reduced and search time has been optimized with a strong organizational system, time can still be wasted.
 When pickers spend time physically bending and reaching into racks to pick items, their overall productivity is impacted.
-Eliminating unnecessary bending and reaching cuts down pick time and can have an immediate effect on picker productivity, positively impacting business results.
+Eliminating unnecessary bending and reaching cuts down pick time and can immediately affect picker productivity, positively impacting business results.

-Carton flow can also play a role in reducing bending and reaching into racks, shaving precious seconds off a picker's time.
+Carton flow can also reduce bending and reaching into racks, shaving precious seconds off a picker's time.
 Carton flow rollers or wheel beds flow inventory forward as workers pick from the front.
-When products automatically flow to the front of the rack, pickers don’t have to reach to the back to pull items forward.
+When products automatically flow to the front of the rack, pickers don’t have to reach the back to pull items forward.

 Related Content: Carton Flow Shelving: Problems And Solutions